sm1215/tallymin/README.md

   - added a first theme for colors
   - there's not a way to add just a button to column headers without sacrificing the visibility of it and hiding it under a small menu icon. leaving "lock names" as an easier to reach button.
   - guard number inputs from NaN
+  - refactored events into a combination of configuration and storage into handlers object for organization